The Best Way to Make Your Van Into a Simple Camper

 You Might Need an Electricity Converter

-When camping in Europe you need an camping electricity converter in order to be able to get electricity in your camper or van on a camping site.
+In Europe you can't do without a camping electricity converter.
 Most camping sites have a lower voltage than the normal 220 in houses in Europe.
 I don't know if that's the same in the USA or other countries outside of Europe.

-I use a normal cable reel and then I need either this converter or they put the cable directly into a socket.
-I have two cable reels, so I can cover quite a bit of distance, because sometimes the electric point is a bit far from where I can stand.
+I use a normal cable reel and then I need this converter to put the cable into a socket.
+I have two cable reels, so I can cover quite a bit of distance.
+Sometimes the electric point is a bit far from where I can place my van.

 6. A Butane Portable Gas Stove